 For some people, it’s as simple as a yoga mat.
 For others, it’s a machine you can find at the gym.

-One machine you can choose as your own is a spin bike, which is simply a stationary bike that provides a full-body workout.
+One machine you can choose as your own is an indoor bike, which is simply a stationary spin bike that provides a full-body workout.
 Depending on what brand or model you get, spinning bikes can easily adjust their resistance, incline, and speed.

 There are a lot of options and things to think about before investing like this.
 Don’t worry though; I’m here to help out.
 Here are some of the best spinning bikes out on the market today as rated by other consumers for function, durability and more.

 Best Spin Bikes For Home Gyms Compared and Reviewed

 |Top||NordicTrack Commercial S22i Studio Cycle||NordicTrack||Check Price on Amazon|